Clay Jensen

-Clay Jason Jensen is a fictional character created by author Jay Asher.
-He is the protagonist in Thirteen Reasons Why, a novel written for teenagers where a girl, Hannah Baker, commits suicide.
-Clay is also the main character in the Netflix television series adaption of Asher's story, 13 Reasons Why, where he is portrayed by Dylan Minnette.
+Clayton Jason Jensen is a fictional character created by author Jay Asher.
+He is the protagonist in Thirteen Reasons Why, a novel where a girl, Hannah Baker, commits suicide.
+Clay is also the main character in the Netflix television series adaptation of Asher's story, 13 Reasons Why, where he is portrayed by Dylan Minnette.

-Clay is one of the major protagonists in the series and his major storylines have included his friendships with Hannah Baker and Tony Padilla.
-Other major storylines have included his reactions to the tapes and the targeting of him by those who do not want the tapes to get out.
+Clay is the protagonist in the series and his major storylines have included his friendships with Hannah Baker and Tony Padilla.
+Other major storylines have included his reactions to the tapes and his deteriorating mental health, such as his struggle with anxiety and depression.

 While the series has earned a divided and polarized reception from critics, readers and audiences praised it, and Minnette's performance was widely acclaimed.